 Next I cut the shoe molding into eight (8) seven-inch strips and took the flimsy back out of the picture frame.

-Next I just glued the shelf brackets into the slots I’d created and wiped away and glue that squeezed out and set the whole thing aside to dry.
+Next I just glued the shelf brackets into the slots I’d created and wiped away any glue that squeezed out and set the whole thing aside to dry.

-After it dried I painted everything (leg, the edge and one side of both pieces of wood and the picture frame).
-A quick coat of spray primer followed by the top coat made quick work of it and then it was time to get Mod Podging.
+After it dried, I painted everything (leg, the edge and one side of both pieces of wood and the picture frame).
+A quick coat of spray primer followed by the top coat made quick work of it and then it was time to decoupage.

 I placed the frame on the ¼ inch board and traced the inside edge so I’d know how much of the board to cover with my images and got busy.